dcmouser/mewlo/doc/sphinx/book/setup/installation.rst

 Install the jinja2 template package which is used for template output pip install jinja2

+Install the SqlAlchemy module used for form processing pip install sqlalchemy

 Install the Requests module used for web downloading pip install requests

-Install the WTForm module used for form processing pip install wtform
+Install the WTForms module used for form processing pip install wtforms